Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime (Apr 17, 2017) | FOX Sports

 ”We were allowed to play in the second and third (periods), we were a better team,” Pastrnak said. ”We had many opportunities to end it in the third.”

-Bruins fans rained sustained boos on the referees after Ryan’s goal and threw items on the TD Garden ice in protest of the Nash’s penalty, which give the Senators the one-man advantage.
+Bruins fans rained sustained boos on the referees after Ryan’s goal and threw items on the TD Garden ice in protest of Nash’s penalty, which give the Senators the man advantage.

-Boston interim coach Bruce Cassidy said the penalty took the energy out of his team’s surge to tie the game in regulation.
+Boston interim coach Bruce Cassidy said the penalty zapped the energy from his team’s surge to tie it in regulation.

 ”Yeah, I agree with you 100 percent – demoralizing,” he said.